Interest only loans explained

 - If he were to make principal and interest repayments, his monthly repayments would be $1,888.
 Over the life of the loan, he would pay $13,228 in interest

 - However, Matteo sets a 1 year interest only period, so his first 12 monthly payments are $417 each.
 This repayment amount is based on a discount or interest rate that applies for an initial period only.
-Repayments will change when the discount ceases or the interest rate reverts to the applicable variable rate
+Repayments will change when the discount ends or the interest rate reverts to the applicable variable rate

 - For the remaining 4 years of the loan, he needs to repay the principal and interest at 5%, so his monthly repayments increase to $2,303